Muschamp Rd

 There were competitors back in 2005, but apparently I backed the right horse as WordPress has grown to be the most popular publishing platform online.
 WordPress or whatever content management system you choose can take care of issues both big and small letting you focus on creating and sharing rather than coding and debugging, at least most of the time.

-What matters most about WordPress?
+What matters most about your blogging platform?

 1. Discoverability